UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 ### Funding and grants

-To associate a research project (with or without funding) to a schema:Dataset, use the Contributor property to reference an item of type vivo:Project.
+To associate a research project (with or without funding) to a [schema:Dataset], use the Contributor property to reference an item of type [vivo:Project].

 ```
 <tr>